chulminy/AE_ENVE_GEOE_121/README.md

 * Apply MATLAB to solve mathematical and engineering problems

 ### Tip 1: How to improve your programming skills
-* Step 1: Ensure your program run without errors or warnings
+* Step 1: Ensure your program runs without errors or warnings
 * Step 2: Understand a model solution provided (e.g., program logic, useful built-in functions, programming styles)
 * Step 3: Consider how to modify/improve your own programs
 * Step 4: Re-write your program from scratch without copying solutions